Master of Science Nursing Program

 Expected Program Outcomes

-The master’s programs are designed so that each student will be able to:
+The master’s degree programs are designed so that each student will be able to:

-1. Translate evolving evidence-based nursing knowledge when planning, implementing, and evaluating person-centered care for individuals, families, aggregates, systems, and organizations.
+1. Integrate evolving evidence-based nursing knowledge when assessing, planning, implementing, and evaluating care for the unique needs of clients.

-4. Partner within inter-professional teams to analyze complex practice and organizational issues and population health outcomes.
+3. Collaborate effectively within interprofessional teams using effective communication to analyze complex practice and organizational issues to positively impact client health outcomes.

-5. Apply knowledge and skills to enhance the quality and safety of health care in a variety of settings and for a variety of populations.
+4. Apply clinical judgment and evidence-based practice to enhance the quality and safety of clients’ healthcare across diverse settings and populations.

-These outcomes were approved by the Curriculum Committee on Oct.
-3, 2021 and by the Department of Graduate Nursing on Nov.
-8, 2021.
+These outcomes were approved by the Department of Graduate Nursing on March 24, 2025.

 Plans of Study